bread69420/computer/README.md

 The player will be given a sequence with a specific number (the length may vary, unlike in Nerdle) of spaces like this:

-`_ _ _ _ _ _ _ _`
+`_ _ _ _ _ _`

-There are six rows.
-Each player would have to enter six equations correspondingly to win.
+Each player has to guess a correct equation to win.
+They have 6 tries.

-Each equations consist eight of the following elements: integers 0-9 and symbols "+", "-", "*", "/" and "=".
+Each equations consist six of the following elements: integers 0-9 and symbols "+", "-", "*", "/" and "=".
 There must be only one "=" in every equation.
 The elements following "=" has to be a number instead of an expression.

 Commutative properties of equations allowed.